How I saved £1,200 on my new boiler

-I recently went through the process myself and was taken aback by the range of different quotes I was offered and the huge costs involved.
+I went through the process myself a couple of years ago and was taken aback by the range of different quotes I was offered and the huge costs involved.
 I needed to install a new boiler in a new location in my flat and I wanted it to be done right - I didn’t want to face any further boiler-related expenses for a good few years afterwards.
 And, of course, I wanted to pay as little as possible.

 In the end I managed to get what I hope is a fantastic new boiler, guaranteed for parts and labour for the next six years.
 And I saved £1,200!

 1) I started with British Gas

 As British Gas is the market-leading boiler installer in the UK, I decided to get a quote from them as a starting point.
 I didn’t particularly expect the quote to be competitive - but I wasn’t prepared for just how expensive it proved to be.